 Ease of Use

-This model does have a fully automatic thread cutter, inside the base of the machine.
-This is a fantastic feature for saving thread and minimizing the mess created by the long thread ends when sewing.
+A couple of the features we really like about the Quantum are the fully automatic thread cutter inside the base of the machine and the automatic needle stop.
+The thread cutter is a fantastic feature for saving thread and minimizing the mess created by the long thread ends when sewing — you know, the ones that the vacuum cleaner doesn't like to pick up.
 This feature couples well with the set needle stop position.
-While this model lacks the adjustability of other models, it will always stop in the down position, then automatically raise up when the thread cutter is activated.
+While this model lacks the adjustability of other models, the needle will always stop in the down position, then automatically raise up when the thread cutter is activated.

-The Singer 9960 is one of the most expensive machine that we tested, especially when looking at its list price.
-We did find it discounted a substantial amount at various retailers throughout our testing, but it still would represent a substantial investment for most people.
-The 9960 isn't really a great value — while it is our top performer, there are much better options for the more budget oriented.
+The Singer 9960 Quantum Stylist is not the most expensive sewing machine we tested, and though we found it discounted a substantial amount at various retailers throughout our testing, it still would represent a considerable investment for most people.
+Overall, this machine isn't really a great value — while it is an award winner and one of our top performers, there are much better options for the beginner sewer and those that are budget-oriented.

 This Singer sewing machine is a good option for those more experienced sewists who will be able to make use of all the stitches and functions available.
 Definitely not for the beginner or the occasional sewer, the 600 stitches can be overwhelming to look at, much less learn how to use.
 We think that there are better options for the vast majority of sewers, but if you have experience and know you want a large stitch library, the 9960 Quantum Stylist is definitley one to seriously consider.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More